Pages

 Part 1

-Recently my wife and I had the privilege of spending two nights in the Old Mount Gambier Gaol, and although nothing paranormal happened whilst we were present, there have been plenty of reported accounts of paranormal goings-on in the building in the recent past.
+In 2013, as part of our Honeymoon, my wife and I had the privilege of spending two nights in the Old Mount Gambier Gaol; and although nothing paranormal happened whilst we were present, there have been plenty of reported accounts of paranormal goings-on in the building in the recent past.

 Border Watch,